2020 total spending: $71.2 million

 The super PAC targets some Republican incumbents in primary elections in order to replace them with “pro-growth, limited government conservatives.”
 Club for Growth Action states on its website that it has been “instrumental” in helping to elect conservatives such as Sens.
 Ted Cruz of Texas, Marco Rubio of Florida and Tim Scott of South Carolina.

-Its independent expenditures — spending for or against named candidates, without coordination with candidates or parties — totaled $11 million, as of Jan.
-31. Club for Growth Action has spent most of that on Senate races, including nearly $3.7 million in support of Rep. Ted Budd of North Carolina, a Republican seeking the Senate seat currently held by Republican Sen. Richard Burr, who is not seeking reelection in 2022.
+Its independent expenditures — spending for or against named candidates, without coordination with candidates or parties — totaled about $41 million, as of Aug.
+30. Club for Growth Action has spent most of that on Senate races, including nearly $7 million in support of Rep. Ted Budd of North Carolina, a Republican seeking the Senate seat currently held by Republican Sen. Richard Burr, who is not seeking reelection.
 Budd also has the endorsement of former President Donald Trump.
-The super PAC also has spent nearly $1 million against Budd’s top primary opponent, former Gov. Pat McCrory, who lost to Budd in May.
+The super PAC also spent nearly $3.8 million against Budd’s top primary opponent, former Gov. Pat McCrory, who lost to Budd in May.

-Club for Growth Action has spent more than $1.7 million in support of Rep. Mo Brooks of Alabama, who is running in the GOP primary for the Senate seat currently held by retiring Republican Sen. Richard Shelby.
-The super PAC also spent more than $775,000 in an unsuccessful effort to help elect Republican Susan Wright, who lost a July 2021 special election for Texas’ 6th Congressional District seat.
+Club for Growth Action also spent more than $1.7 million in support of Rep. Mo Brooks of Alabama, who lost to Katie Britt in the GOP primary for the Senate seat currently held by retiring Republican Sen. Richard Shelby.
+The super PAC spent nearly $2.7 million against Britt, who will face Democratic nominee Will Boyd in November.

-As for its contributions, nearly three-quarters of the Club for Growth Action’s money thus far in the 2022 cycle has come from three donors: Richard Uihlein, Virginia James and Jeff Yass.
-Uihlein, the chief executive officer of Uline, a shipping, packaging and industrial supplies company, has donated nearly $17 million to the super PAC.
-James, an investor and chair of the Club for Growth’s board of directors, has contributed $4 million.
-Yass, co-founder of the financial firm Susquehanna International Group, has donated $2.5 million to the committee.
+As for its contributions, more than two-thirds of the Club for Growth Action’s money thus far in the 2022 cycle has come from three donors: Richard Uihlein, Virginia James and Jeff Yass.
+Uihlein, the chief executive officer of Uline, a shipping, packaging and industrial supplies company, has donated nearly $27 million to the super PAC.
+James, an investor and chair of the Club for Growth’s board of directors, has contributed about $6 million.
+Yass, co-founder of the financial firm Susquehanna International Group, has donated $5.5 million to the committee.